Success Story: Aasia’s Path to Career Development

 But she didn’t need to.
 Aasia found her “second home” in Computer CORE, and credits the executive director, Donna Walker James, for guiding her through all the new challenges.

 Everything Aasia learned was new to her.
-She learned phone protocol, accounting, and how to open and close the office.
+She learned phone protocol, office practices, accounting, and more about computers and software.

-She began to make recommendations about donors to Donna, and had intuitive skills with people and names.
+She began to make recommendations about donors to Donna, and had intuitive skills with people and names, and learning new software.

 And then Computer CORE hired her.